JohnnyLoathe/p2pool-node-status/README.md

 ### Display a header and/or footer

-By default, no header or footer are displayed.
 Add HTML to the files references by the `header_url` and/or `footer_url` configuration settings to display an HTML snippet at the top and/or bottom of each page.
+Leave blank to disable.

 ``` JavaScript
 var config = {